Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 While many designers outsource production, understand construction require familiarity with:

-create finished edges and seams. -
+- Servers / overlookers create finished edges and seams.

-industrial irons and press tables. -
+- Press equipment industrial irons and press tables.

-various sizes and types for different fabrics and techniques.
+- Pins and needles various sizes and types for different fabrics and techniques.

 Mathematical applications in fashion design